Haute Savoie / France

 Rabbit on the Roof (Route des Praz, 74400 Chamonix, tel +33 06 64 35 80 93) Peter Stetzner makes beautiful wooden skis for modern freeriding, using the best wood and technical materials.
 Every pair is bespoke, and Peter is happy to work with you on the finish you want, whether it's engraving, painting or marquetry.
 A really unique experience.

-When you stay in Chamonix, your rental includes a guest card or carte d’hote, which entitles you to free buses and SNCF trains between Vallorcine and Servoz.
+When you stay in Chamonix, your holiday rental includes a guest card or carte d’hote, which entitles you to free buses and SNCF trains between Vallorcine and Servoz.
 The buses are regular and well-connected but may be busy, so allow plenty of time for your journey.

 By train - Trains from Geneva airport take about three hours and involve one or two changes.
 Chamonix station is served by SNCF (free with your carte d’hote).
 The Mont Blanc Express is a scenic mountain route, running from St Gervais/Le Fayet up the Chamonix valley through to Chamonix and Argentiere.
 It’s a great way to visit Vallorcine and the Emosson dam, but worth taking just for the views!